 Ross Gordon is a Professor at Queensland University of Technology in Brisbane.
 He is also President of the Australian Association of Social Marketing (AASM).
 His work focuses on social issues & social change, through a critical, reflexive & multi-perspective lens.
 His expertise lies in social marketing, consumer cultures, and critical marketing teaching and research.
 He works across various social change topic areas including energy efficiency, environmental sustainability, alcohol, gambling, tobacco control, mental health, and workplace bullying.
 He has extensive experience in research, designing, implementing and evaluation behaviour and social change programmes.
 Ross has been a principal or named investigator on projects attracting over $6.6m in research funds in Australia, UK, Europe and India.
 He has published over 70 academic journals, book chapters and conference papers including in outlets such as European Journal of Marketing, Journal of Business Research, Marketing Theory, Journal of Services Marketing, Journal of Macromarketing, Journal of Social Marketing, Energy Policy, and BMC Public Health.
 He has also delivered numerous client reports and invited speaking engagements.
 Ross co-authors one of the leading texts on social marketing: Jeff French and Ross Gordon (2019).
 Strategic Social Marketing: Got Behaviour and Social Change.
 London: Sage.
 Ross is a keen player and follower of sports including playing football, some tennis and cycling, loves travelling, enjoys current affairs, and is a big music fan and occasional techno DJ.

-Representative, Pacific Northwest Social Marketing Association
+Representative, Social Marketing Association of North America and Pacific Northwest Social Marketing Association

 Nancy Lee has more than 25 years of professional marketing experience, with special expertise in Social Marketing.
 She is an adjunct faculty member at the University of Washington and the University of South Florida.
 She conducts seminars and workshops on social marketing and marketing in the public sector and has participated in the development of more than 100 social marketing campaigns.She has been a guest lecturer at the University of Cape Town in South Africa, the Health Promotion Board in Singapore, Victoria University in Melbourne, Australia, National University of Ireland in Galway, Yale, and Oxford University.
 She has conducted social marketing workshops for more than 5,000 public sector employees involved in developing public behavior change campaigns.
 She has delivered more than 200 social marketing trainings, most recently in Jordan for USAID, Canada for the Ministry of Health, and in Seattle for the Bill and Melinda Gates Foundation.
 She has been a keynote speaker on social marketing at conferences including ones addressing Public Health, Injury Prevention, Environmental Protection and Poverty Reduction.
 Nancy is a member of Rotary and the City of Mercer Island’s Green Ribbon Commission, has been a volunteer member of the Monterey Bay Aquarium’s Seafood Watch Advisory Committee, and the Mercer Island School District’s Advisory Committee.